Skip to main content

 • Use modern JavaScript features that provide more predictable behavior

-Remember, these quirks aren't bugs—they're features of the language.
-Once you understand them, you can use them to your advantage or avoid them entirely by following best practices.
+These quirks aren't bugs—they're features of the language.
+Once you understand them, you can use them to your advantage or avoid them by following best practices.

 Next Steps

-Practice with the interactive examples above, then try building your own JavaScript applications while keeping these quirks in mind!
+Practice with the examples above, then build your own JavaScript apps while keeping these quirks in mind.

 GET IN TOUCH